Andy7475/pandas-survey-toolkit/README.md

 It will abstract away a lot of the data transformation pipeline to give you useful functionality with minimal code.

 # Examples
-See Read-the-docs for simple example notebooks.
+See [Online Documentation (not hosted on readthedocs)](https://storage.googleapis.com/pandas-survey-toolkit/html/index.html) for simple example notebooks.
 There are more detailed notebooks in the repo under notebooks/

 # Functionality